I Dreamed I Saw St. Augustine

 One analysis of the song, primarily cited by American Dylan scholar Anthony Lewis (not to be confused with American author Anthony Lewis), links the lyrics to John Milton's Methought I Saw my Late Espoused Saint.
 Often chronicled as Milton's 23rd sonnet, the poem tells the story of a man whose late wife came to him in a dream, only to be pulled away by the arrival of morning.
 The similarities between "in a voice without restraint" (Dylan) and "in Heaven without restraint" (Milton), "Oh I awoke in anger, so alone and terrified; I put my fingers against the glass and bowed my head and cried" (Dylan) and "But Oh! as to embrace me she inclin'd, I wak'd, she fled, and day brought back my night" (Milton), and the title of the works themselves have given rise to this comparison.

 In a 2005 poll of artists published by Mojo, "I Dreamed I Saw St. Augustine" was listed as the #76 greatest Bob Dylan song of all time.

-In 2016, the band The Chairman Dances released "Augustine", a response song to "I Dreamed I Saw St. Augustine".
-In it, Augustine of Hippo says he's not sure why Dylan dreams about him.

 Dylan played the song live, in a slow waltz arrangement, at the Isle of Wight Festival in 1969, a performance included on Isle of Wight Live, part of the 4-CD deluxe edition of The Bootleg Series Vol. 10: Another Self Portrait (1969–1971).
 He also played the song live on the Rolling Thunder Revue in the 1970s, as may be heard on the box set The Rolling Thunder Revue: The 1975 Live Recordings, and with the Heartbreakers in the 1980s, but has rarely performed the song live since.